-- Hovering over points on the charts gives you more detailed information.
+- Hovering over the maps and charts gives you more detailed information.

-- If you click on an area on the map, a pop-up with more detailed information for that area will be displayed.
+- If you click on an area on the map, or the name of an area on the list, the data presented will be for that area only.

 - If an error message displays, please refresh the page to reload.